Antonio María Rouco Varela: Biography

-Antonio Rouco Varela was born in Vilalba (province of Lugo) to Vicente Rouco and María Eugenia Varela, the latter of whom hailed from Bahía Blanca, Argentina.
-He has four siblings: Visitación, Jose, Manuel, and Eugenia.
+Antonio Rouco Varela was born in Vilalba (province of Lugo) to Vicente Rouco and María Eugenia Varela, the latter of whom was from Bahía Blanca, Argentina.
+He has four siblings.
 He studied at the seminary in Mondoñedo and at the Pontifical University of Salamanca (1954–1958), from where he obtained his licentiate in theology.
 Rouco was ordained to the priesthood by Bishop Francisco Barbado y Viejo, OP, on 28 March 1959.

-He then furthered his studies at the University of Munich, earning a doctorate in canon law in 1964 with a dissertation on church-state relations in 16th century Spain.
-He held a series of academic posts, teaching fundamental theology, canon law, and ecclesiastical law at the seminary of Mondoñedo, and the University of Munich.
-In 1976 he was appointed titular Bishop of Gergi and Auxiliary bishop of the Archdiocese of Santiago de Compostela by Pope Paul VI.
+He then furthered his studies at LMU Munich, obtaining a doctorate in canon law in 1964 with a dissertation on church-state relations in 16th century Spain.
+He held a series of academic posts, teaching fundamental theology, canon law, and ecclesiastical law at the seminary of Mondoñedo, and LMU Munich.
+In 1976, he was appointed titular Bishop of Gergi and Auxiliary bishop of the Archdiocese of Santiago de Compostela by Pope Paul VI.
 Named Archbishop of Santiago de Compostela in 1984 by Pope John Paul II, he played a key role in the hosting of the 4th World Youth Day in 1989.
 Five years later, in 1994, he was named Archbishop of Madrid by Pope John Paul II.

 During his time at the head of the Archdiocese of Madrid, Rouco Varela officiated at numerous royal family events, such as the wedding of Prince Felipe and Letizia Ortiz and the baptism of their daughters, Leonor, Princess of Asturias, and Sofia, Infanta of Spain.

 John Paul II created him Cardinal-Priest of S. Lorenzo in Damaso in the consistory of 21 February 1998.
 He was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI.
 In 2011, he was the incumbent Cardinal Archbishop of Madrid, when Pope Benedict XVI made a Papal Visit to the city for World Youth Day 2011.
 Also that year, the University of "San Dámaso" was founded in Madrid.
 Rouco Varela again was a cardinal elector in the papal conclave that elected Pope Francis in March 2013.

-On 28 August 2014 he was replaced as Archbishop of Madrid by Carlos Osoro Sierra, who represents a more centrist fraction of the Spanish Catholic church.
-Having passed 80, he will not be an elector in the next papal election.
+On 28 August 2014 he was replaced as Archbishop of Madrid by Carlos Osoro Sierra.
+Having passed 80, he would no longer have a vote in a conclave.

 Views

-Neocatechumenal Way

-Cardinal Rouco Varela is a known supporter of the Neocatechumenal Way.
-Along with its founder, Kiko Arguello, he has co-ordinated massive rallies on 31 December 2007 and 2008 known as 'family days' to promote the Catholic family model and to oppose same-sex marriage.